-The ninth MM litter , the one out of Aicama Saucy Sarah (Stablemate Bruno ex Gildasan Valentine Daisy) produced a/o Cedwalla Lionheart , C- English Rose (dam to ch Chevelu Blodeuwed & C- Barrg by ch Arciniega' Lion) & ch Cedwalla Sweet Ellenor , the latter recipient of not less than twenty cc’s .
+The ninth MM litter , the one out of Aicama Saucy Sarah (Stablemate Bruno ex Gildasan Valentine Daisy) produced a/o Cedwalla Lionheart , C- English Rose (dam of ch Chevelu Blodeuwed & C- Barrg by ch Arciniega' Lion) & ch Cedwalla Sweet Ellenor , the latter recipient of not less than twenty cc’s .

 Herr C Habig , judging Three Counties June ’83 , wrote about Aicama Saucy Sarah’ sis Kisumu Saphire – 2nd Post Graduate – ‘in size & bone rhe best female of the class but unfortunately she didn’t like to present herself .
 Due to her enormous substance in head & body she could be success ful in the ring but firm presentation is essential .’
 According to her owner, Mrs Pam Chidwick, Saphire was 31 i at shoulder , weighing 210 lbs .

-These pics may demonstrate the growth from a promising youngster into a great quality female in full bloom ; just a personal observation – quite a lot of Mastiff youngsters may look as if they’re lacking the breed typical length of body , a dysbalance which quite often disappears when coming into maturity , one of the reasons why it’s rather difficult to standardly assess quality of youngsters , so not to speak of comparing & weighing up specimens of different stages of age .
+These Sweet Ellenor' pics may demonstrate the growth from a promising youngster into a great quality female in full bloom ; just a personal observation – quite a lot of Mastiff youngsters may look as if they’re lacking the breed typical length of body , a dysbalance which quite often disappears when coming into maturity , one of the reasons why it’s rather difficult to standardly assess quality of youngsters , so not to speak of comparing & weighing up specimens of different stages of age .

 Mrs Jill Hicks , judge at the OEMC Ch show Towcester '86 , wrote about Ellenor - 'A truly lovely type , who would not want to own her ?
 Large head , flat skull , good eye , broad muzzle , large bone , well angulated CC & BOB .
 Reserve cc went to ch Honeycroft Eliza .'
 Here below pics of 1) her sis Cedwalla English Rose at Towcester '88 only a couple of months after her Chevelu litter sired by ch Arciniega' Lion which perhaps may explain her matronly outline , 2) her brother C- Lionheart (pic taken at two years) , a quality male youngster of great power , huge size & bone , well angulated fore- & aft but a tad lacking in width of front .
 Such a pity this crack carried a heavy coat , otherwise may certainly have become a show flyer .